zumero/Xamarin.Forms-demo/README.md

 ----

 The amount of platform-specific code is as small as possible.
-The platforms supported are iOS, Android and Windows Phone 8.
+The platforms supported are iOS, Android and Windows UWP.

 Zumero App Generator